How to Fill a Vape Cartridge: Complete Guide (2026)

 • Water

-1. Fill pot with water – Add enough water to reach halfway up your oil container when placed inside
+1. Fill pot with water — enough to reach halfway up your oil container

-3. Place oil jar in hot water bath – Make sure jar is sealed to prevent water from getting into your oil
+3. Place sealed oil jar in hot water bath — keep the jar sealed so water can’t get in

-6. Draw into syringe immediately – Remove jar from heat, open it, and draw oil into your syringe while still warm
+6. Draw into syringe immediately — remove jar from heat, open it, and draw oil while still warm

-Pro Tip: Keep the water bath on low heat nearby.
-If your oil cools down before you finish filling, you can quickly warm it again.
+💡 PRO TIP: Keep the water bath on low heat nearby.
+If your oil cools before you finish filling, you can warm it again quickly.
 Work in batches if filling multiple cartridges.

 Temperature guidelines: